Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Mt.
 Hollywood (1625')

-via Griffith Observatory and Charlie Turner Trail
+via Griffith Observatory and Charlie Turner Trailhead

 Griffith Park / Los Angeles / Southern California